brucex11/electronix_microelec_neamen/run/chap02/README_Chap02.md

 Figures and notes for all `./subdir` examples, exercises, and problems for this chapter are contained in MSWord docx located in the `./subdir/doc` folder.
+Don't forget to update .gitignore to preclude .docx binaries from repository.

 ## Examples
 2.1: Objective: Determine the currents and voltages in a half-wave rectifier circuit.